TABLE OF CONTENTS

 Open-source CMMS Software

 Open-source software is another free option.
-Open-source has contributed to global growth and created collaborative communities (contributors and volunteers).
+Open source has contributed to global growth and created collaborative communities (contributors and volunteers).
 This has fostered continued innovation of the products through collaboration of users..
 Linux, Drupal, and WordPress are some examples of great software applications that started off as open-source.
-Some CMMS providers make its source code available for other developers to view, copy, share and comment on.
-Freemiums focus more on getting potential customers to try the software at no risk with the intention of converting freemium users into subscribers for a fee if satisfied with the free version.
-Open source CMMS, is also a no cost option, but the emphasis is on sharing the source code and collaborating with other tech savvy developers with the goal of enhancing the technology through collaborating with its users.
+Some CMMS providers make their source code available for other developers to view, copy, share, and comment on.
+Freemiums focus more on getting potential customers to try the software at no risk, with the intention of converting freemium users into subscribers for a fee if satisfied with the free version.
+Open-source CMMS is also a no-cost option, but the emphasis is on sharing the source code and collaborating with other tech-savvy developers with the goal of enhancing the technology through collaborating with its users.

 Free CMMS software options fall into either of the above two categories.
-Both options are available to maintenance departments of businesses.
-The decision to opt for either will depend on many factors including developer resources, customization requirements, but most importantly size of the maintenance team that requires access, complexity of the maintenance operation, features and modules required and budget.
-Before we explore some options available to maintenance professionals for a free CMMS software let’s take a look at their similarities.
+Both options are available to business maintenance departments.
+The decision to opt for either will depend on many factors, including developer resources and customization requirements, but most importantly, the size of the maintenance team that requires access, the complexity of the maintenance operation, the features and modules required, and the budget.
+Before we explore some options available to maintenance professionals for free CMMS software, let’s take a look at their similarities.

 Exploring common ground between Freemium and Open-Source CMMS Software